-Before we close out, we just wanted to quickly highlight one of the many great features within Resolve’s color tab: the Face Refinement Tool.
+Before we close out, I just wanted to quickly highlight one of the many great features within Resolve’s color tab: the Face Refinement Tool.
 Let’s say someone has blemishes or they’re looking pale, have too much makeup on, or any number of variables that need tweaked.
 This feature scans every movement of the lips, eyes, forehead, nose, chin, etc, and processes it.
 Without the need for a mask, you’re now able to smooth it out, add contrast, and any coloring effect you can imagine.
 Limitless potential there.

 DaVinci Resolve > Adobe Premiere